allegheny-college-cmpsc-100-fall-2022/course-materials/CODE_OF_CONDUCT.md

 * disqualification from the `A` and/or `B` "tiers"
 * an automatic assessment of an "Ignored" assignment

-In severe cases, academic dishonesty may result in the mark of an `F` for the course, though these cases are rare (i.e. _almost_ non-existent).
+In severe cases, academic dishonesty may be referred to the supranational Alleghey College Honor Code Committee though these cases are rare (i.e. _almost_ non-existent).
 For questions of what qualitfies under the provision of "academic dishonesty" see the remainder of this document and the _Compass_.

+The rules, regulations, and consequences inherent in the Allegheny College process are located in the [Allegheny College Honor Code](http://catalog.allegheny.edu/content.php?catoid=43&navoid=1510).

 ### Assignment "bugs" and impact on grading